samumartinf/samumartinf.github.io/VisualTracking.md

 	  }

 	  else if(prey_setup){
-	    text('Place prey by clicking with the mouse', 10, 30);
+	    //text('Place prey by clicking with the mouse', 10, 30);

 	    prey_setup = false;
 	    obstacle_setup = true;